mli/new-docs/python/guide/module/gluon/parameters.md

 This section shows how to manipulate parameters.
 In particular we will cover the following aspects:

 * How to access parameters in order to debug, diagnose, visualize or save them.
 It is the first step to understand how to work with custom models.
-* Secondly, we will learn how to set parameters to specific values, e.g. how to initialize them.
+* We will learn how to set parameters to specific values, e.g. how to initialize them.
 We will discuss the structure of parameter initializers.
-* Lastly, we will show how this knowledge can be used to build networks that share some parameters.
+* We will show how this knowledge can be used to build networks that share some parameters.

 As always, we start with a Multilayer Perceptron with a single hidden layer.
 We will use it to demonstrate the aspects mentioned above.